 What Is The Least Common Multiple Of 5 And 10

 Imagine you're a baker, and you need to figure out how many muffins to bake so you can arrange them perfectly into boxes.
-One type of box holds 5 muffins, and another holds 10.
-You don't want any leftover muffins, and you want to bake the smallest number possible.
+Now, you don't want any leftover muffins, and you want to bake the smallest number possible.
+Worth adding: one type of box holds 5 muffins, and another holds 10.
 This problem leads us to the concept of the least common multiple.

 Finding the least common multiple is a practical skill that helps in many everyday situations.
 Whether you're scheduling tasks, planning events, or even understanding musical rhythms, the least common multiple (LCM) can simplify things and help you make efficient decisions.
 So, what exactly is the least common multiple of 5 and 10, and how do we find it?
 Let's dive in and explore!